mperezfuster/gpdb/gpdb-doc/markdown/utility_guide/ref/gpv-config.html.md

 :   Specifies whether the Greenplum deployment uses mirror segments or not.
 Valid values of `<type_name>` include `mirrored` and `mirrorless`.
 For example: `gpv config set database deployment-type mirrored`.

 prefix <prefix_name>
 :   Specifies a label which serves as a prefix for the names of the resource pool and the virtual machines in the Greenplum cluster.
+For example, `gpv config set database prefix gpdb` prepends `gpdb` to virtual machines and resource pool names.

 #### <a id="network-base"></a>network base-vm